(*edited)

 K: "No, I've been working, I've got a deadline.
 What's the problem?"

-Me: "Okay, apparently now it's two commercial jets that have crashed into the World Trade Center.
+Me: "Okay, apparently now it's 2 commercial jets that have crashed into the World Trade Center.
 The buildings are on fire and are expected to collapse.
-They suspect there are more, headed towards other locations, and they don't know which airports these planes are coming from.
-Would you please contact M and ask him to come home from O'Hare for the day?
-Just for the day."
+They suspect there are more, headed towards other locations, but they don't know which airports these planes are coming from - would you please call M and ask him to come home from O'Hare for the day?
+Just for the day.
+They're even sending kids home from the schools here in Kentucky."

 K: "Jesus, stop being so melodramatic!
 IF that even happened, which it likely didn't, it's probably an isolated event and won't affect us.
-In fact, IF that even happened, it was probably an accident, air-traffic-controller error or something.
+IF that happened, it was probably an accident, air-traffic-controller error or something.
 My GOD, you're so fucking selfish!
 You get me so upset!"

 Me: "Oh - so it's about YOU and whether or not YOU are upset?"

-"That's funny - I thought it wasn't about you OR me, but about possible terrorism - and the fact that your husband is currently working at Chicago's O' Hare Airport, one of the largest international airports in the country - literally renovating a jet hangar."
+"That's funny - I thought it wasn't about you OR me, but about commercial planes being used for terrorism - and the fact that your husband is currently working at Chicago's O' Hare Airport, one of the largest international airports in the country, right now - literally renovating a jet hangar."

-"But yeah, you're right, ya caught me - I personally did this, with all of that power that I have, I personally orchestrated crashing planes into the WTC - for the sole purpose of upsetting YOU."
+"But yeah, you're right, ya caught me - I personally did this, just to upset you.
+I personally orchestrated crashing planes into the WTC - for the sole purpose of upsetting YOU."

-"K, seriously, this isn't about you OR me - just turn on the TV - I'm just worried about M working at a hangar in O'Hare, because we don't know if there are more and which airports they're all coming from.
-Please just turn on the TV so you can see, I'm not making this up!"
+"Just turn on the TV - I'm just worried about M working at a hangar in O'Hare, because we don't which airports they're all coming from.
+I'm not making this up!
+It's really, really bad."

-"If I'm being dramatic, then so is the rest of the world, they've even grounded planes and shut down airports in Canada, even some in Europe, because they don't know the details on the planes yet!"
+"If I'm being dramatic, then so is the rest of the world, they've grounded planes and shut down airports in some places, even Canada, even some in Europe, because they don't know the details on yet!"

 K: "Whatever.
 But you didn't have to call me and upset me about it."